 Pennsylvania Geological Survey Library

-The DCNR Bureau of Topographic and Geologic Survey, also known as the Pennsylvania Geological Survey, studies all aspects of the geology of Pennsylvania and makes its findings available to the public.
+The DCNR Bureau of Geological Survey, also known as the Pennsylvania Geological Survey, studies all aspects of the geology of Pennsylvania and makes its findings available to the public.

-Published research and other materials can be accessed by visiting the survey library at its Middletown headquarters.
-Library items of interest are described below.
+Published research and other materials can be accessed by appointment at the survey library in its Middletown headquarters.
+A description of library items and the appointment calendar can be found below.

-The Pennsylvania Geological Survey maintains collections of aerial photographs dating from 1946 to 1999, which may be checked out or viewed in the library, and include:
+The Pennsylvania Geological Survey maintains collections of aerial photographs dating from 1946 to 1999, which may be checked out or viewed in the library:

-Agricultural and Stabilization Conservation Series.
+Agricultural and Stabilization Conservation Series (ASCS).
 1946–81.
 Leaf on, black and white, mostly 1:20,000 scale.
 Complete coverage except in Philadelphia.
-Majority scanned and available through Penn Pilot

 Geologic Texts, Maps, and Journals